-Staff told us they completed mandatory training, including medical emergencies and basic life support, each year.
+Staff told us they completed mandatory training, including medical emergencies and basic life support, fire safety and Legionella annually.
 The General Dental Council requires clinical staff to complete continuous professional development.
 Staff told us the practice provided support and encouragement for them to do so.